Home » All Posts » Main Meals » Cooking a Turkey (in a Convection Oven) with Fresh Herbs

 How To Cook a Turkey in a Bag

+Gather Supplies: Gather all your supplies needed to make the roasted turkey.
+Preheat the oven to 350°F. Cooking a turkey in an oven bag is super easy!
 The first thing that you need to do is buy a box of turkey bags.
 I can’t tell you how many times I go to cook a bird and there are no turkey roasting bags in our house.
 Aghhhh!!
 So frustrating!

-Use a large roasting pan so that you have a firm surface to hold the turkey.
+Roasting Pan: Use a large roasting pan so that you have a firm surface to hold the turkey.
 The last thing you want is to have a foil pan crumble on you when the bird is scolding hot.

-In a clean sink, take your thawed turkey and clean all the guck out of the inside of the bird.
+Clean the Bird: In a clean sink, take your thawed turkey and clean all the guck out of the inside of the bird.
 Make sure to scrape each side of the spine.
 Rinse the inside clean with cold water.

-With your favorite seasoning, sprinkle a generous amount on the cleaned inside of the turkey.
+Season and Stuff the Turkey: With your favorite seasoning, sprinkle a generous amount on the cleaned inside of the turkey.
 Place several cleaned and chopped stalks of celery and onions inside the bird.
+Sprinkle your seasoning on the inside of the wings and leg creases.
+Then season on top of the bird.

 Place turkey onto a cutting board.

-Cut 2 strings about 2 feet long.
+Tie the Turkey: Cut 2 butchers twine strings about 2 feet long.
 Tie the two legs together by wrapping the string just below the joint and tying to secure them together.
+Take the second string and secure the turkey wings snug up against the bird.

 Secure the wings tight to the turkey with a piece of string.